Diarra Kilpatrick

+Diarra Kilpatrick (born c.
+1983) is an American actress, writer and producer.
+She produced, wrote and starred in the ABC web-series, American Koko (2017), for which she received a Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series nomination.
+From 2020 to 2023, Kilpatrick starred in the HBO period drama series, Perry Mason.
+Kilpatrick created, produced and plays the leading role in the BET+ mystery comedy-drama series, Diarra from Detroit.

 Early life and education

-Kilpatrick was born around 1983/84, and raised in Detroit.
+Kilpatrick was born in 1983, and reared in Detroit.
 She is the half-sister of Kwame Kilpatrick.

 She grew up performing in productions at Meadow Brook Theater.
 When she turned 12, she joined Mosaic Youth Theatre and starred in her first production.
-Kilpatrick graduated from Detroit Country Day and attended NYU Tisch for her bachelor's degree.
+During her early school years, Kilpatrick attended Alonzo W. Bates Academy for the gifted and talented.
+Thereafter, Kilpatrick attended and graduated from the Detroit Country Day and attended NYU Tisch for her bachelor's degree.